spotinst/help/src/docs/ocean/features/cost-analysis.md

 For example, if a workload requests 20% of the total cluster allocatable resources, and the cluster cost was $100, then that workload's cost is calculated as $20.

-### Resource Allocation in Detail
+### Compute Costs: Workload Resource Allocation (CPU and Memory)

-TThe major elements of cluster resource allocation are vCPU and memory.
+The major elements of cluster resource allocation are vCPU and memory.
 Ocean assigns weights for costs for CPU and Memory depending on

 * the cloud provider pricing for vCPU when compared to  Memory and
 * the ratio of equivalent compute (vCPU) to memory (GiB) resources allocated in the cluster, CPU:Mem ratio.
 CPU:Mem ratio indicates if the cluster is more CPU optimized or memory optimized.